 Among the suggestions they proposed, the customers would continue to be allowed to “bank” the credits they get from producing excess electricity.
 The difference with new customers is that they would be stuck to monthly “true-up” bills instead of yearly.
-In addition, the credits themselves could only be used in roughly the same period of time as the day the energy was actually generated.
+In addition, the credits themselves could only be used roughly the same time as the day the energy was actually generated.

 Final decisions have not yet been made, but the future of residential solar power could be much less lucrative than it is today.

 Understanding Your Utility Bill | NEM & Time-Of-Use

 Solar energy is still the best alternative to utility control.
 However, utilities are wise to this technology and still try to trap users.
 Solar companies can help you avoid utility traps by sizing your system accurately based on your electrical usage, down to every hour of the day for the last year.

 We will also inform you of the best Time-Of-Use Rate Plan to keep you ahead of the utility companies’ continued fight for your wallet.
 It is also the best time to get on the solar train with NEM 3 approach.